Williams FW08: Overview

 The FW08C was retired after the 1983 European Grand Prix at Brands Hatch.
 A third car was actually raced by the team at this race and was driven to 13th place by Jonathan Palmer.
 It was replaced by the Honda powered FW09 for the last race of the season in South Africa.

 Early in 1983, Rosberg drove his FW08C to victory in the Race of Champions at Brands Hatch.
-To date this is the last non-championship Formula One races to have been held.
+To date this is the last non-championship Formula One race to have been held.

 In 1985 two FW08C were entered by PMC Motorsport in some races of the Formula 3000 championship, driven by Thierry Tassin and Lamberto Leoni.
 The results achieved were unremarkable apart from Lamberto Leoni's two third place finishes, in the Pau street race and at the Österreichring.